IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 # Cognos Analytics and Watson Studio: Better together - Credit Risk Analysis

+Cognos Analytics on Cloud and Watson Studio on Cloud now work better together.
+Cognos Analytics users can now connect to the more powerful data science capabilities in Watson Studio: AutoAI, Jupyter Notebooks, and GPUs.
+With this integration, both data science and business intelligence teams can share a single ecosystem to make the most of their organization's data.

+The integration between the two offerings serves as a bridge to empower data scientists and business analysts to collaborate on the cloud.
+Data scientists can easily script against governed Cognos data in Watson Studio and share results back into their Cognos ecosystem.
-This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of credit risk related data.

-The Data Scientist refines the data and builds a model using Watson Machine Learning.
+This code pattern showcases this integration by guiding the user through an examination of credit risk related data.
+The Data Scientist refines the data and builds a model using Watson Studio and Watson Machine Learning.
 The model is then used to score new credit applications to determine if they are a risk or not.
-The results are then fed into Cognos Analytics, where a Business Analyst can create visualizations to provide insights about the factors that most influence the credit worthiness of the applicants.
+The results are then fed into Cognos Analytics, where a Business Analyst can create visualizations to provide greater insights into the factors that most influence the credit worthiness of the applicants.

-Data is easily transferred between Watson Studio and Cognos Analytics using a feature of Studio called a `Data Connector`.
-It provides notebooks the ability to read and write data to a Cognos Analytics instance.

 ![architecture](doc/source/images/architecture.png)